- Planning for your Photography Workshop - January 27, 2020

 I’ve been in the business of teaching landscape and street photography for the last 15 years.
 In the early days, the lion’s share of our business was fine art and commercial photography.
-But after countless requests, I’ve created a fool proof and simple to understand curriculum.
+But after countless requests, I’ve created a foolproof and simple to understand the curriculum.
 I started offering one on one mentoring to quite a few individuals.
 I was soon leading private landscape photography workshops and small group landscape photography workshops with my wife Holly.

-When I’m not leading small group photography Workshops in Yosemite, or leading a private photography workshop in Big Sur, or an Iceland small group photography workshop.
+When I’m not leading small group photography Workshops in Yosemite or leading a private photography workshop in Big Sur, or an Iceland small group photography workshop.
 I teach one on one basic photography workshops in Ventura California, near my home when I’m not on the road.

-After doing this for sometime, I’ve found that many of my students, while having a deep desire to learn landscape photography, sorely need to grasp the basics of their cameras form and function, along with understanding exposure and compositional rules.
+After doing this for some time, I’ve found that many of my students, while having a deep desire to learn landscape photography, sorely need to grasp the basics of their cameras form and function, along with understanding exposure and compositional rules.

 With the internet, there is so much information pouring out from so many angles on how all this works.
-This spins people into a ball of confusion and mis-information.
+This spins people into a ball of confusion and misinformation.
 The problem I see is the cameras are so good at taking photographs from the Green and P program modes.
-People seem to stop there and call themselves photographers, until they get into a bind, and the Green Program Modes can’t save them.
-These modes produce well balanced exposures for certain, under perfect lighting conditions.
+People seem to stop there and call themselves photographers until they get into a bind, and the Green Program Modes can’t save them.
+These modes produce well-balanced exposures for certain, under perfect lighting conditions.
 That’s when it can all go astray and leave many with a longing to know what all the other buttons and dials can do to help them produce compelling creative imagery.

-In the backs of their minds, they know there is more to learn, but fail to take the next step in taking personal creative control of their photography to save them from these dead end situations.
+In the backs of their minds, they know there is more to learn, but fail to take the next step in taking personal creative control of their photography to save them from these dead-end situations.
 They will most likely Google: Landscape Photography Workshop, or perhaps private landscape photography workshops to help, but usually to no avail.

 In many cases, they have just purchased a camera to use on a once in a lifetime trip, with no knowledge of how it works.
-In this case, I normally recommend my basic 4 hour private landscape photography workshop, held in Ventura, California.
+In this case, I normally recommend my basic 4-hour private landscape photography workshop, held in Ventura, California.
 This gets them up to speed for one of our multi-day workshops.

-A private photography workshop is something to keep in mind if you are new to photography or already know what you’re doing techically and want professionals who know Yosemite, Iceland, Big Sur and the Eastern Sierra of California to provide you with a fresh angle or point of view you might not have noticed.
+A private photography workshop is something to keep in mind if you are new to photography or already know what you’re doing technically and want professionals who know Yosemite, Iceland, Big Sur and the Eastern Sierra of California to provide you with a fresh angle or point of view you might not have noticed.

 All the Best,